MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 **Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019**

-Can you see an Azure Pipeline to automatically build, test, and deploy your .NET Core projects.
+Use an Azure Pipeline to automatically build, test, and deploy your .NET Core projects.
 This article shows you how to do the following tasks:

 ::: moniker range="<=azure-devops-2022"